Progress report for FNE19-929

-For now, it remains that local kosher processing can achieve up to 100 birds in one 8 hr day (from kill to packaging) vs. non-local industrial kosher processing which can achieve several thousand birds in one day.
+For now, it remains that local kosher processing can achieve up to 125 birds (a negligible increase from the 100 previously stated) in one 8 hr day (from kill to packaging) vs. non-local industrial kosher processing which can achieve several thousand birds in one day.

 Our local business is committed to continuing its research meet the demand for local kosher meat.